![]() |

 f) Laboratory

-1) Laboratory Facilities shall be provided for the performance of tests in hematology, clinical chemistry, urinalysis, microbiology, anatomic pathology, and cytology to meet the workload described in the functional program.
+1) Laboratory facilities shall be provided for the performance of tests in hematology, clinical chemistry, urinalysis, microbiology, anatomic pathology and cytology to meet the work load.

-2) Provisions shall be made for the following procedures to be performed on-site: blood counts, urinalysis, blood glucose, electrolytes, blood urea and nitrogen (BUN), coagulation, and transfusions (type capability).
+2) Laboratory facilities shall provide for the following procedures to be performed on-site: blood counts, urinalysis, blood glucose, electrolytes, blood urea and nitrogen (BUN), coagulation, and transfusions (type capability).
 If transport time by an ambulance to the nearest hospital is 10 minutes or less, plasma expanders may be used.
-If transport time by ambulance to the nearest hospital is greater than 10 minutes, then type O negative blood must be available for transfusion.
-Provisions shall also be included for specimen collection and processing.
+If transport time by ambulance to the nearest hospital is greater than 10 minutes, then type O negative blood shall be available for transfusion.
+Facilities shall also be included for specimen collection and processing.

 3) The following shall be provided in the laboratory suite: